 Students should be mindful that in every jurisdiction the Rules of Professional Conduct, or other applicable ethical rules, impose the obligation to avoid conflicts of interest.
 This could arise in a clinic, externship, or internship if you are “on the other side” from your future employer in a case or transaction.
 Legal employers are responsible for inquiring about possible conflicts of interest, but you should consider whether your past legal work or ongoing legal work may present a conflict and bring any potential issue to the attention of the agency as soon as it is feasible.
 It is better to air questions in advance of accepting a position than to encounter problems that can delay your start date or prevent you from being able to work.

-All applicants for attorney and intern positions with DOJ will have a suitability review and determination made by the Office of Attorney Recruitment and Management (OARM).
-If a candidate’s position requires access to classified information, the Department’s Security Staff will determine whether to grant a security clearance.
+All applicants for attorney and intern positions with DOJ will undergo a suitability review and determination.
+If a candidate’s position requires access to classified information, the Department’s security staff will determine whether to grant a security clearance based on the results of the appropriate investigation.
 Both the suitability review and the security clearance are based on information provided to DOJ by the candidate on the completed SF and information contained in background checks.
 A BI is only required for those candidates who work at DOJ for six months or more.
 For most law students, given the short duration of their time at DOJ, the suitability review will be limited to a fingerprint check, credit check, drug test, and review of their forms, which includes a check of their prior employers.